ProfessionalsAudra J. Soloway

 Co-chair of the Securities Litigation and Enforcement Group and a member of the firm’s Management Committee, Audra J. Soloway focuses her practice on securities litigation, corporate internal investigations and enforcement proceedings and regulatory defense.
 Audra has extensive experience representing companies and their officers and directors in shareholder class actions, derivative litigations and individual actions, as well as arbitrations.
 Audra also represents clients in investigations and enforcement proceedings brought by the Securities Exchange Commission and state securities regulators.

-Significant representations of corporations in securities litigation, including:
+Significant representations of corporations and boards of directors in securities litigation, including: